Degree Programme Details

 Level of Education: Bachelor

 Length of Study: 3 years

 Accreditation: 25.
 6. 2019 - 25.
 5. 2029

-Graduates usually work like analysts, designers, programmers, testers, and maintenance specialists for computer applications (e.g., database and information systems, web applications, mobile devices), digital systems, computer systems, and computer networks, secondary school IT teachers or a qualified computer businessmans.
+Graduates of the study programme are not only able to draw on broad theoretical knowledge in the field but are also qualified and adaptable professionals able to adapt to specific conditions in the workplace.
+Graduates are typically employed in professions such as analysts, designers, programmers, testers and maintenance specialists for computer applications (e.g., database and information systems, web applications, mobile devices), designers of computer systems, computer and computer network configuration specialists, secondary school IT teachers or a qualified computer businessmans.

 Bachelor study programme graduates who do not continue in master degree programme find jobs in both small and medium firms as well as large companies.
 The employers are residential (39 %) and foreign (43 %) companies, that are usually dedicated to software and hardware development.
 FIT graduates employed by these companies are mostly regular employees (84 %), but a significant portion of them (15.2 %) also work in low-level to middle-level management and some of them (0.8 %) even in top-level management.
 FIT graduates show the highest satisfaction when it comes to their employment and salary.